 When we talk about the introduction in fluent English people often got scared just by the name of it because of their command over the language.
 They thought they cannot speak well in English because they don’t know the rules, grammar, and other stuff about the language and that will force them to make mistakes, that they don’t want.
 The thing most people forget, especially those people who are scared of English that the introduction is just a few lines where you do not need to pull the whole grammar to make the sentence, even the lines of the introduction are the simplest sentences of the English.
 They just make mistakes because of their fears, not because they are any less talented or something.
 So how we deal with this situation and more importantly, how to introduce yourself in English confidently?

-The answer lies within our fears, but here we are going to discuss how to introduce yourself in English confidently.
+The answer lies within our fears, but here we are going to discuss how to introduce in English about yourself confidently.

 1. Boost up your confidence: